kubernetes/enhancements/keps/sig-node/3619-supplemental-groups-policy/README.md

 -->

-Potentially, kube-scheduler could be implemented to avoid scheduling a pod with `supplementalGroupsPolicy: Strict` to a node running CRI runtime which is not supported this feature.
+Potentially, kube-scheduler could be implemented to avoid scheduling a pod with `supplementalGroupsPolicy: Strict` to a node running CRI runtime which does not supported this feature.

 In this way, the Event metric described above would not happen, and users would instead see `Pending` pods as an error metric.